ExpediaDotCom/haystack/docs/ui_alerts.md

 Visualization for current status of vital service health trends.
 Haystack provides anomaly detection on 3 metrices for each operation of all services - count, duration TP99 and failure count.

 ## Alerts Summary
-Upon selecting the alerts tab, you are provided summary stats for count, duration TP99 and failure count alerts for all operation of the queried service.
-The alerts view is split into three tabs for the three types of alerts: failure count, duration TP99, and AA (adaptive alerting) duration.
+The alerts view is split into different tabs for the three types of alerts: failure count, duration TP99, and AA (adaptive alerting) duration.

 ![Alerts Page](/haystack/img/alerts.png)